Plywood cowboy and cowgirl in tribute to film Giant, in Marfa, Texas

 RouteDistanceDriving Time

-The Historic Route480 miles7 hours and 35 minutes
+The Historic Route480 miles8 hours

 The Big Bend Detour554 miles8 hours and 35 minutes

-The short road trip from Austin to Marfa, Texas, along the Historic Route takes around 7 hours 35 minutes as you cross 480 miles without a detour.
+The short road trip from Austin to Marfa, Texas, along the Historic Route takes around 8 hours as you cross 480 miles without a detour.

 If you decide to take the Big Bend Detour option, then this takes around an hour longer and covers 554 miles to be able to experience the amazing Big Bend National Park.